shepsii/extjs-db-proxies/README.md

 ```
 (4b. if you have any other packages that need to use the proxies, they will also need to require the package)

-5. Require in the proxy you need from a model or store class, and set the proxy using `type: 'sql'`
+5. Require in the proxy you need from a model or store class, and set the proxy using e.g. `type: 'sql'` or see below for an example of the use of the dynamic proxy:
 ```
 Ext.define('MyApp.model.Person', {
     extend: 'Ext.data.Model',